ofri/Open-Knesset/README.rst

 - ``git add filename`` # for each file you changed/added.
 - ``git commit -m "commit message"``

   Please write a sensible commit message, and include "fix#: [number]" of the issue number you're working on (if any).
 - ``git push`` # push changes to git repo
-- go to github.com and send a "pull request" so your code will be reviewed and pulled into the main branch, make sure the base repo is *hasadna/Open-Knesset*.
+- Go to github.com and send a "pull request" so your code will be reviewed and pulled into the main branch, make sure the base repo is **hasadna/Open-Knesset**.